gymreklab/-cse185-spring18-week4/labreport/CSE185_Week4_LabReport.md

 * Provide a table of the top matching motifs from part 9.

 ## Discussion
-TODO more discussion items
 * Summarize your analysis of the ZRS region and your interpretation of its involvement in determining whether an organism develops limbs or not.
 * We identified the ZRS region based on knowledge from previous literature.
 Are there other enhancers that appear to be both limb-specific an highly conserved nearby Shh?
 If you wanted to identify these regions computationally how would you do it?
-* Do you have any hypotheses about which factors are most relevant, or what further experiments or analyses could be done to determine which if any of these factors is relevant?
+* Do you have any hypotheses about why the identified mutations might lead to a loss of legs in snakes?
+What further experiments or analyses could be done to determine the function of this sequence?

 ## Citations